AnneHartebrodt/federated-pca-simulation/misc_scipts/README.md

 # Scripts for benchmark of vertically-federated Principal Component Analysis

 This is the workflow followed to benchmark federated vertically partitioned PCA.
+Library code is available in the folder [vertical](../python/PCA/vertical) in this repository.

 Careful: GWAS data can be large and some steps might not run (or at least not very fast) on a standard desktop computer.
-Since this is a simulation environment, the tests are repeated several times and therefor it will run a while.
+Since this is a simulation environment, the tests are repeated several times and therefore it will run several hours.

 ## Create an environment
 ```